LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 path.
 This can be used to pull in file data within the current LassoApp as well as other LassoApps running on the system.
 This technique can be used to assemble a result page based on multiple files working together.

+.. method:: lassoApp_include(path::string)
+.. method:: lassoApp_include(path::string, as::string, extra=void)
+.. method:: lassoApp_include_current(path::string, extra=void)

+   These methods allow you to include content from the LassoApp node specified in the ``path`` parameter.
+The default is to determine the content type by the extension of the node, but the second method allows you to specify the extension to use.

+   The first two methods allow you to specify a node in any LassoApp---the root of their path being the top level for all LassoApps.
+The last method (`lassoApp_include_current`) has it's root at the current LassoApp.

 To include a LassoApp file from a Lasso file external to the LassoApp, the `lassoapp_include` method is used.
 This method accepts one string parameter,